sez11a/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-a-verify-process-for-your-app.markdown

         }

-In this example, if there is not a default locale specified for the structure, a new instance of the `MustSetDefaultLocale()` is created and thrown, calling the `MustSetDefaultLocale()` class method, which sets the error text.
+In this example, if there is not a default locale specified for the structure, a new instance of `MustSetDefaultLocale()` is created and thrown, calling the `MustSetDefaultLocale()` class method, which sets the error text.

 In the case of any exceptions, the server startup process is stopped.
 This will